satzbeleg/simiscore-semantic/README.md

 # simiscore-semantic
 An ML API to compute semantic similarity scores between sentence examples.
-The API is programmed with the [`fastapi` Python package](https://fastapi.tiangolo.com/), and the semantic similarities are comuted based on [SBert (`sentence-transformers` package)](https://github.com/UKPLab/sentence-transformers).
+The API is programmed with the [`fastapi` Python package](https://fastapi.tiangolo.com/), and the semantic similarities are computed based on [SBert (`sentence-transformers` package)](https://github.com/UKPLab/sentence-transformers).
 The deployment is configured for Docker Compose.